robisim74/angular-l10n/doc/spec.md

 // Add a new language here.

 // Required: default language, country (ISO 3166 two-letter, uppercase code) and expiry (No days).
-If the expiry is omitted, the cookie becomes a session cookie. this.locale.definePreferredLocale('en', 'US', 30);
+If the expiry is omitted, the cookie becomes a session cookie.
+// Selects the default language and country, regardless of the browser language, to avoid inconsistencies between the language and country. this.locale.definePreferredLocale('en', 'US', 30);

 // Optional: default currency (ISO 4217 three-letter code).